dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

    - Program : Malaria case notification,investigation and response
    - Program Indicator : MAL- CS - Cases detected through PCD
  - Period : Last 6 months
- - Org Unit : All Level 2 OUs
+ - Org Unit : User sub-units

 2. Create a chart using program indicators from different program stages from Malaria case notification program
  - Visualization Type : Line Chart
  - Data
    - Data Type : Program Indicator
-   - Program :Malaria case notification program
+   - Program : Malaria case notification program
    - Program Indicators :
      - MAL-CS- Confirmed malaria cases
      - MAL-CS- Indigenous (Local)
  - Period : This Year
- - Org Unit : All Level 2 OUs
+ - Org Unit : User sub-units

    * Explain the visualization and where the data is coming from.
 Note that this type of chart can not be made in event visualizer.
    * Convert the chart to a pivot table.
 Note that this type of table can not be made in event reports.